datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
 While this data is only moderately sized, the time needed to impute the missing data can be considerable, depending on the type of local machine you are working on and available computing power.
 If this dataset were ten times larger, at 580,000 observations, the complexity would be compounded.
-The runtime needed not only varies by individual machine, but also by:

-Degree of missingness, number of dimensions, type of imputation employed for each variable, number of iterations, and the number of imputed datasets that you specify.
+The required runtime not only varies by individual machine, but also by degree of 'missingness', number of dimensions, type of imputation employed for each variable, number of iterations, and the number of imputed datasets.

 ---